Command-line interface: Early history

 The earliest computers did not support interactive input/output devices, often relying on sense switches and lights to communicate with the computer operator.
 This was adequate for batch systems that ran one program at a time, often with the programmer acting as operator.
 This also had the advantage of low overhead, since lights and switches could be tested and set with one machine instruction.
 Later a single system console was added to allow the operator to communicate with the system.

 From the 1960s onwards, user interaction with computers was primarily by means of command-line interfaces, initially on machines like the Teletype Model 33 ASR, but then on early CRT-based computer terminals such as the VT52.

-All of these devices were purely text based, with no ability to display graphic or pictures.
+All of these devices were purely text based, with no ability to display graphics or pictures.
 For business application programs, text-based menus were used, but for more general interaction the command line was the interface.

 Around 1964 Louis Pouzin introduced the concept and the name shell in Multics, building on earlier, simpler facilities in the Compatible Time-Sharing System (CTSS).

-From the early 1970s the Unix operating system adapted the concept of a powerful command-line environment, and introduced the ability to pipe the output of one command in as input to another.
+From the early 1970s, the Unix operating system adapted the concept of a powerful command-line environment, and introduced the ability to pipe the output of one command in as input to another.
 Unix also had the capability to save and re-run strings of commands as shell scripts which acted like custom commands.

 The command line was also the main interface for the early home computers such as the Commodore PET, Apple II and BBC Micro – almost always in the form of a BASIC interpreter.
 When more powerful business-oriented microcomputers arrived with CP/M and later DOS computers such as the IBM PC, the command line began to borrow some of the syntax and features of the Unix shells such as globbing and piping of output.

 The command line was first seriously challenged by the PARC GUI approach used in the 1983 Apple Lisa and the 1984 Apple Macintosh.
 A few computer users used GUIs such as GEOS and Windows 3.1 but the majority of IBM PC users did not replace their COMMAND.COM shell with a GUI until Windows 95 was released in 1995.